ENROLL IN OUR STUDY

-For women with the KRAS-variant, HRT may be of a particular benefit.
+For women with the KRAS-variant, HRT appears to decrease the risk of breast cancer.

 Declining estrogen levels appear to trigger aggressive high-risk breast cancer in women with the KRAS-variant.1 Therefore, we are proponents of HRT as a cancer prevention method for women with the KRAS-variant, considering other risks and benefits.